 The cinematography of the last two stories, set in two very different rural areas (in the arid mountains and the verdant woods), is nothing short of spectacular, with vibrant and explosive colours.
 The actors are brimming with humanity and compassion.
 A genuinely unforgettable movie.
 Be prepared for shocking twists, and a truly mind-bending experience.
 This is one of the most powerful movies I have seen in years.
 Perhaps in my lifetime.

 There Is No Evil showed in Competition at the 70th Berlinale, when this piece was originally written.
 It won the much coveted Golden Bear.
-It’s out in the UK between March 7th and 10th as part of the Glasgow Film Festival.
+It was out in the UK between March 7th and 10th as part of the Glasgow Film Festival.
+In cinemas on Friday, December 3rd.
+On various VoD platforms (including Netflix and Amazon Prime) on Friday, December 17th.